Visit the Golden Gate Bridge Welcome Center website >>

 Golden Gate Bridge's construction in the 1930s, watch a short orientation video, and check out the 12-foot "test tower" that was used in 1933 to evaluate the bridge's design.

 The Welcome Center has helpful staff that can share maps and answer questions.
 The center also offers a delightful souvenir selection, including bridge-themed postcards, framed posters, and jackets and hats for those who didn't know just how chilly a day over the bay can be.
 All proceeds benefit the parks, so you can feel great about bringing home a memento.
-Restrooms are nearby, as is the
+Restrooms are nearby.

-The Golden Gate Bridge Welcome Center is open seven days a week from 9 am to 6 pm, except Thanksgiving and Christmas.
-Parking is very limited at the bridge, so public transportation is your best bet, including the
+The Golden Gate Bridge Welcome Center is open seven days a week from 9 am to 5 pm, except Thanksgiving and Christmas.
+Parking is very limited at the bridge, so public transportation is your best bet.

 If needed, you can contact the Welcome Center at (415) 426-5220 or